aigarius/photoriver2/README.md

 	-v /home/${USER}/Pictures:/river/base \
 	-v /home/${USER}/.config/photoriver2:/river/config \
 	-v /mnt/other_folder:/river/locals/other_folder \
-	photoriver2 --dry-run
+	photoriver2
 ```

-Remove the "--dry-run" option when you are sure that the sync will do what you
+Remove the "dry_run" option when you are sure that the sync will do what you
 want it to do.